What Breaks Knowledge Graph based RAG? Benchmarking and Empirical Insights into Reasoning under Incomplete Knowledge: Experiments and Results

 \subsection{Case Study}

-To gain deeper insight into the limitations of current KG-RAG methods, we conduct a qualitative analysis of representative failure cases from our benchmark.
-Table~\ref{tab:case-study} presents two illustrative examples, each highlighting a distinct failure pattern: (1) failure to retrieve relevant reasoning paths, and (2) incorrect answer generation despite retrieving the correct context.
+To better understand the limitations of current KG-RAG methods, we analyze representative failure cases from BRINK.
+Table~\ref{tab:case-study} shows two illustrative examples: (1) failure to retrieve relevant reasoning paths and (2) incorrect answer generation despite correct retrieval.
+A quantitative analysis is provided in Appendix~\ref{app:error_analysis}.

 \paragraph{(1) Example 1: Retrieval Failure.} The question requires reasoning over the relations \texttt{contains(New York City, Manhattan)} and \texttt{source(Manhattan, HUD)} to infer the answer \texttt{source(New York City, HUD)}.
 However, the retriever fails to locate any of these relevant facts.
 Instead, it returns spurious paths involving entities like \texttt{Pace University}, based on weak co-occurrence signals.
 As a result, the generator hallucinates an incorrect answer.
 This type of error is especially common among non-trained retrieval methods, which are more sensitive to missing links and lack robust multi-hop retrieval capabilities.